 Health Policy Analyst

-Health policy analysts research topics related to the impact of existing and prospective government policy on healthcare providers and the healthcare industry.
-Government agencies, nonprofit organizations and community groups employ health policy analysts.
+Health policy analysts research topics related to the impact of existing and prospective government policies on health care providers and the health care industry.
+Government agencies, nonprofit organizations, and community groups employ health policy analysts.

-- Typical duties: Health policy analysts gather data related to healthcare policy or supervise the collection of the data by others.
-They apply advanced data analytics techniques to convert the data into actionable intelligence that policymakers can use to inform their decisions related to healthcare.
+- Typical duties: Health policy analysts gather data related to health care policies or supervise others collecting the data.
+These analysts apply advanced data analytics techniques to convert the data into actionable intelligence that policymakers can use to inform their health care decisions.

-- Median annual salary: PayScale estimates that the median annual salary of health policy analysts is about $64,000 as of May 2021.
-Starting salaries for the position are around $53,000 annually, and analysts with more than 20 years of experience earn about $81,000 annually.
+- Median annual salary: PayScale estimates that the median annual salary of health policy analysts is about $64,000 as of June 2022.
+The median salary of starting health policy analysts is around $53,000 annually, and analysts with more than 20 years of experience have a median salary of about $81,000 annually.

-- Typical duties: Among the subjects that nurse educators teach are administering medication and changing dressings.
-They serve as coaches and mentors for nursing students throughout their education, and they instruct working nurses and other healthcare workers in training sessions.
+- Typical duties: Among the skills that nurse educators teach are how to administer medication and change dressings.
+They serve as coaches and mentors for nursing students throughout their education, and they instruct working nurses and other health care workers in training sessions.
 Nurse educators may conduct research and participate in professional nursing organizations.

 - Essential skills: Nurse educators must possess strong communication and interpersonal skills when working with groups of students and in one-on-one teaching situations.
 They bring their practical nursing experience to bear as they instruct students in hands-on nursing skills.

-- Median annual salary: According to May 2021 data from PayScale, the median annual salary of nurse educators is about $77,000.
-Starting salaries are approximately $72,000 annually, and nurse educators with more than 20 years of experience earn a median annual salary of about $86,000.
+- Median annual salary: The median annual salary of nurse educators is about $78,000, according to July 2022 data from PayScale.
+The median salary of starting nurse educators is approximately $71,000 annually, and nurse educators with more than 20 years of experience have a median annual salary of about $87,000.

 Advanced Clinical Educator

 Advanced clinical educators share practical knowledge about nursing in clinical settings with nursing professionals who work in specialized fields.
-They work in classrooms and healthcare settings and interact with nurses, clinicians in training, public healthcare workers and patients.
+These educators work in classrooms and healthcare settings and interact with nurses, clinicians in training, public health care workers and patients.

 - Typical duties: Advanced clinical educators need to be good communicators in group settings and one-on-one teaching situations.
-They differ from nurse educators in having a sharper focus on specialized instruction for working nurses and other healthcare professionals, as well as those in training.
+They differ from nurse educators in that they focus on specialized instruction for working nurses and other health care professionals, as well as those in training.

-- Median annual salary: PayScale estimates that the median annual salary of clinical educators is around $77,000 as of May 2021.
-Starting salaries for the position are about $64,000 annually, and clinical educators with 20 or more years of experience earn a median of approximately $87,000 annually.
+- Median annual salary: PayScale estimates that the median annual salary of clinical educators was about $78,000 as of July 2022.
+The median salary of starting clinical educators is about $69,000 annually, and clinical educators with 20 or more years of experience have a median salary of approximately $89,000 annually.

 Chief Nursing Officer

-CNOs are responsible for the operation of all nursing activities in a healthcare institution.
-They ensure that the organization’s nursing care complies with all standards and regulations and that patients receive quality care.
-CNOs work with healthcare professionals, officials in business and government, community groups, and the public.
+CNOs are responsible for the operation of all nursing activities in a health care institution.
+They ensure the organization’s nursing care complies with all standards and regulations and that patients receive quality care.
+CNOs work with health care professionals, officials in business and government, community groups, and the public.

 - Typical duties: A primary duty of CNOs is ensuring sufficient staffing of nursing units across shifts and workdays.
 They participate in developing contingency plans for a range of emergencies and are also responsible for the organization’s nursing budget, including purchasing supplies and equipment.

-- Median annual salary: PayScale estimates that the median annual salary of CNOss is about $134,000 as of May 2021.
-Their starting salaries are about $116,000 annually, and those with 20 or more years of experience earn approximately $149,000 annually.
+- Median annual salary: PayScale estimates that the median annual salary of CNOs is about $134,000 as of June 2022.
+The median salary of starting CNOs is about $124,000 annually, and those with 20 or more years of experience have a median salary of approximately $149,000 annually.